For questions about available programs and options

 All applicants to our graduate program must complete the Graduate School's online application and pay the non-refundable application fee of $60 (U.S. dollars) for domestic applicants and $75 (U.S. dollars) for international applicants.
 Detailed instructions and requirements are available on the application and on the Graduate Program Requirements Web page.

 It is extremely important to apply to the correct program.
-If you are interested in our graduate programs, you must specify Computer and Information Technology on your electronic application form.
-To differentiate our program from other computing programs at Purdue, see Differences Between Computer and Information Technology, Computer Science, Electrical and Computer Engineering, and Information systems.
+If you are interested in our graduate programs, you must specify Engineering Technology on your electronic application form.

 In general, it is suggested that you apply.
 Applying early has its advantages: more funding opportunities are typically available and more spaces may be available for admission, particularly in competitive programs such as ours.